xbmc/repo-scripts/script.copacetic.helper/README.md

 - Added toggle_addon action to script.
 - Switched incorrect labels Enabled/Disabled for script enabler toggle function
 - Reordered addon.xml extension points to update how addon is categorised in Kodi repository

-TO DO
-- Add check of json repsonse before notifying of addon status toggle success

 **1.0.8**
 - Push dbid of corresponding cropped clearlogo to window prop for comparison so cropped clearlogos only show on correct listitems.